 Here are some of the locations where people have been posting their entries into the Character Creation Challenge.
-I’ve also noticed that the hashtag #CharacterCreationChallenge has pulled up entries on twitter, facebook and instagram.
+I’ve also noticed that the hashtag #CharacterCreationChallenge has pulled up entries on mastodon, mewe, twitter, facebook and instagram.
 If I’m missing your site, please email me at Carl (at) TardisCaptain.com and I’ll add it.

-RPG.net Character Creation Challenge (Message Board- lots of entries)
+RPG.net Message Board- Character Creation Challenge (message board with lots of entries)

 Flubs and Boons (Blogspot Blog)